 One drawback of ViaInvest is that a withholding tax is applied to interests generated by Czech or Spanish loans.
 It amounts to 15% in Spain and 19% in Czech Republic.
 It’s apparently possible to avoid it by providing a tax certificate.
 Unfortunately, getting it in France is a big headache so I didn’t bother.
 As a result I’ve decided to exclude these two countries from my auto-invest configuration.

 In the past, the platform suffered from several cash drags, as there were not enough loans available to meet investors’ demand.
-Fortunately, the loans supply has greatly increased.
-Still, in January 2021, the loans supply is really low, which often results in an empty loans list.
+In early 2021, the loans supply was often really low, which resulted in an empty loans list.